-- According to Colonial Pipeline officials, full power has been restored to the pipeline at 2PM on 9/5/05 and is now at 100% of pumping capacity. - Less than 990,000 customers remain without electric power due to Hurricane Katrina in Louisiana, and Mississippi.
-This is down by 1.7 million from a peak of about 2.7 million customers that were without power after Hurricane Katrina struck the region.
-Alabama has less than 9,000 (1%) of customers remaining without electric power and is no longer reporting. - Most of New Orleans remains without power; however, Entergy crews have returned to the city for the first time since the hurricane hit to assess the situation. - DOE continues to work with the FEMA HQ Fuel Task Force to examine and mitigate emergency fuel supply issues.
-Currently there are no major issues in supplying fuel to first responders. - The LOOP has been operating at almost full capacity today but Entergy has not yet restored power to the Clovelly storage facility.
+- Less than 971,360 customers remain without electric power due to Hurricane Katrina in Louisiana and Mississippi.
+This is down more than 1.7 million from a peak of about 2.7 million customers that were without power after Hurricane Katrina struck the region.
+Alabama has less than 9,000 (1%) of customers remaining without electric power and is no longer reporting. - The Department of Energy has mobilized its DC-9 alert aircraft to support DoD in the transportation of troops and evacuees.
+Other DOE aviation assets are currently being utilized by DoD for other purposes in the affected region. - As of 3:45 PM 9/5, Mississippi Power restored power to the tank farms in the Collins area of Mississippi.
+This was a key restoration for the southern half of MS since most fuel trucks in the region typically receive their fuel from one of a handful of terminals in the Collins area. - There is extensive damage to Entergy's gas system which has affected service to many of Entergy's 147,000 natural gas customers in New Orleans.
+On Sunday, Entergy Gas Operations sent damage control personnel into Algiers and some other areas of Orleans Parish and will move into other areas of the city as they become accessible enough for damage assessment and repairs over the following days and weeks. - Most of New Orleans remains without power; however, Entergy crews have returned to the city for the first time since the hurricane hit to assess the situation.
+Limited service was returned to the Central Business District (CBD) and downtown New Orleans yesterday by crews restoring the Market Street substation.
+Restoration continues to the underground networks in the CBD today. - DOE continues to work with the FEMA HQ Fuel Task Force to examine and mitigate emergency fuel supply issues.
+Currently there are no major issues in supplying fuel to first responders. - According to Colonial Pipeline officials, full power was restored to the pipeline yesterday and they are running at 100 percent capacity. - The LOOP has been operating at almost full capacity today but Entergy has not yet restored power to the Clovelly storage facility.
 The LOOP expects to be at full capacity when Fourchon gets power, which should occur in about 7 days.
 LOOP currently is delivering crude oil to the Capline pipeline.
-Tankers are making crude deliveries to the LOOP.
-The US Navy is using sonar to help identify obstructions near the marine terminal so safe paths for large vessels can be marked. - The Capline pipeline system is now running at 960,000 barrels a day, which is over 80 percent of capacity. - ESF-12 was activated by the Federal Emergency Management Agency to support multiple locations.
-OE staff are at the National Response Coordination Center (NRCC) at FEMA HQ, FEMA Regions IV and VI, and the State Emergency Operation Centers (EOC) in Louisiana, and Mississippi.
+Tankers are making crude deliveries to the

+LOOP.
+The US Navy is using sonar to help identify obstructions near the marine terminal so safe paths for large vessels can be marked.

+- The Capline pipeline system is now running at 960,000 barrels a day, which is over 80 percent of capacity. - ESF-12 was activated by the Federal Emergency Management Agency to support multiple locations.
+OE staff are at the National Response Coordination Center (NRCC) at FEMA HQ, FEMA Regions IV and VI, and the State Emergency Operation Centers (EOC) in Louisiana and Mississippi.